-Esperanto was invented in 1887 by an oculist from Białystok, Dr Ludwig L Zamenhof (AKA “Doctor Hopeful” – see Appendix W).
-Even its proponents estimate there to be barely a million Esperanto speakers in the world (largely Central/Eastern Europe); compare Albanian with about eight million, Mandarin Chinese with 1000 million, and English with (depending how you count) 400 to 1800 million.
-Even Klingon appears to be outselling Esperanto round here.
+Esperanto was invented in 1887 by an oculist from Białystok, Dr Ludwig L Zamenhof (AKA “Doctor Hopeful”).
+Even its proponents estimate there to be barely a million Esperanto speakers in the world (largely Central/Eastern Europe); compare Albanian with about seven million, Mandarin Chinese with a billion, and English with (depending how you count) 400 million to two billion.
+Here in Scotland I've met more Klingon speakers than Esperantists!

 Most people I know despise Esperanto, but largely for daft reasons – “Everyone speaks English nowadays anyway”, “It sounds a bit foreign”, “It has no cultural identity of its own”, etc. I, on the other hand, dislike it for being:

-So the result of Zamenhof's labours is that it's inconceivable that any artificial “Interlang”, however good, could succeed.
+So the result of Zamenhof's labours is that it's inconceivable that any constructed international auxiliary language, however good, could succeed.

 An optimally designed world auxiliary language would be

 My contention is that Esperanto contrariwise is

 It looks like some sort of wind‐up‐toy Czech/Italian pidgin.
 And if there's one part of this world that doesn't need a local pidgin, it's Europe, which is not only the continent best covered by online translation services, but also the home of the current de facto global lingua franca: English.